javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 ### Define a name for the new application

+You'll store the application name in a shell variable as you'll be reusing it later:

 ```bash
 export APP_NAME=my-app
 ```

 ### Retrieve the Golang template repository

+You're first application instance will be based on Go.
+Clone the full template repository and go to the directory containing the Go template:

 ```bash
 cd $WORK_DIR/